TheJacksonLaboratory/Star_indices/README.md

 ## Requirements

-This workflow requires at least XX CPUs and XXGB of memory for optimal execution, however on small input data like test data it can be run with as few as 2 CPUs and 4GB of memory.
+This workflow minimal requirements are at least 1 CPUs and 20-60GB of memory (depending on reference genome).
+For optimal execution providing more resources will speedup the workflow by parallelizing the indexing tasks - 4 cores and 20-60Gb RAM per each read_length you want to run in parallel.
+For small input data like test data it can be run with as few as 2 CPUs and 4GB of memory.

 ## Usage